seclution/frappe_app_template/README.md

 8. **Start developing your app** inside this environment.
 The `CI` workflow runs the same setup and tests automatically.

 This repository is a starting point for developing custom **Frappe** applications.
-ERPNext can be added manually if required.
+Additional frameworks like ERPNext can be included through template repositories.
 It bootstraps a local development environment, clones optional vendor apps and prepares a basic `codex.json` index for use with Codex.
 Sample payloads or interface documentation can be stored in the `sample_data/` folder.

 ## Quickstart